30 Jun Cost Saving for New Business Owners

 This may seem a bit complicated, but you can save a lot of money applying the merging strategy.
 In your initial phases, you will be faced with the tough task of forming various departments and assigning tasks to them.
 You can, on the other hand, assign two of the same tasks to the same department in order to save up on costs, essentially merging them.

 For example; suppose you are running a business and decide to form an online marketing department that manages the Facebook/Twitter page of your enterprise along with replying to various customer queries.
 Why should you need a dedicated customer service department when you can simply reply to customer queries online through the page?

 Yes though customer service is a crucial component in the formation of a new business remember that you are currently in the initial phases, and the need for a dedicated customer service department shouldn’t come until later on.

 Use All Available Discounts

-If you ask around from banks, stationery stores and other business support services you will find out that they have lots of discounts and incentives for new businesses especially in the first year of operation.
-Ensure you are aware of these benefits and maximise them to save funds which can be deployed to other key areas of your business.
+If you ask around from banks, stationery stores, and other business support services you will find out that they have lots of discounts and incentives for new businesses especially in the first year of operation.
+Ensure you are aware of these benefits and maximize them to save funds that can be deployed to other key areas of your business.